GadagojuShiva/GadagojuShiva/README.md

-# Gadagoju Shiva - AWS Cloud Architect | Specialized in CI/CD and Migration Strategies
+# Gadagoju Shiva - AWS Certified Solutions Architect Associate | AWS Certified Cloud Practitioner | Specialized in CI/CD and Migration and Disaster Recovery Strategies

 Hey there! 👋 I'm Gadagoju Shiva, an AWS Certified Solutions Architect Associate with a passion for making cloud tech work seamlessly.
 From creating scalable solutions to perfecting coding pipelines, I'm on a journey of hands-on exploration.
 My expertise spans AWS services, containerization using Docker and Kubernetes, and Python development.
 ## Teaser